CS 1313 010 Fall 2007

 and the course resources available directly from the course website

-(i.e., materials other than links to other sites).
+(that is, materials other than links to other sites).

 NOTE: